845 Naval Air Squadron: Beginnings

 After disbanding yet again in mid-1959, the squadron was reformed on 10 April 1962, as a Commando Helicopter Squadron with Westland Wessex HAS.1's.
 It was the first commando squadron to have these helicopters.
 While embarked aboard later that year, the ship was ordered to make best speed for Singapore to help quell the rebellion in Brunei and the subsequent Indonesian inspired insurrection.
 Troops were landed in Borneo and the squadron was immediately committed to supporting British Forces ashore.
 They alone facilitated troops in being able to patrol vast areas of the jungle while operating from the most basic of clearings.
 In 1964, the squadron won the Boyd Trophy for a second time as a result of this operation, and the nickname 'Junglies' was born.
 After being relieved in 1965, by 848 Squadron, 845 returned to Culdrose, to re-equip with the new twin-turbine Wessex HU.5, B Flight of 845 returned to Borneo, in June 1966, and were the last Junglies.
 Bulwark embarked B Flight in October 1966, in Labuan.

 After a few quiet years involving exercises all round the globe and the inclusion of Lieutenant The Prince of Wales (now King Charles III) in Red Dragon flight, the Ministry of Defence announced that a permanent presence was to be established in Northern Ireland, which resulted in a six weeks rolling roulement for all commando aircrew.
-845 NAS established a hard earned reputation for trying its utmost to help the troops in all weathers.
 Its aircraft were some of the first to render help to the mortar devastated Forkhill Special Forces base.
 In one month alone the Squadron flew 80% of all support helicopter task hours with just one third of the available assets.

 In November 1971, the squadron prepared to abandon ship and evacuate Bulwark when a serious boiler room fire broke out while off the coast of (then) Jugoslavia.
 An area of flight deck aft from the rear hangar lift was all that could be used for flying because the crew were mustered for Emergency Stations on the flight deck.
 Plans for how to launch 21 aircraft from three spots in quick succession were rapidly made.
 The fire was brought under control and the squadron was stood down.
 One Marine Engineering Mechanic died in the fire.
 In January 1972, 845 embarked on Bulwark for Operation Exit, the withdrawal from Malta.
 Bulwark lay in Grand Harbour for 11 weeks and flew more than 1,000 missions.
 Prince Charles (now Charles III) served in the squadron in the 1970s.